|

 are usually best visible (sometimes only visible) with the light source above

-rotated 180 degrees, one image or set of images virtually disappears, and another comes
+rotated 180 degrees, one image or set of images virtually disappears and another comes

 into view.
 The artisans clearly understood the interplay of

 light and shadow.
-Likewise, rotating 90 degrees quite often has
+While often varying

-exhibit the same general arrangement of subcomponents.
+markedly in overall appearance, the figures appearing usually exhibit the same general arrangement of subcomponents.

 The image of